gauthamchettiar/gauthamchettiar.github.io/_posts/2021-02-05-overanalysing-programming-problems.md

     - You are new to solving programming problems and would like to learn how to approach one.
     - You are new to Python and would like to learn it by doing.

-Also, For those who are wondering OPP just means, "Overanalyzing Programming Problems!"
+Also, For those who are wondering...
+OPP just means, "Overanalyzing Programming Problems!"

-Before getting to the actual problem, let's start small, really small.
-Here's a teeny tiny warm-up problem to get started with, if it seems too easy for your appetite, hold tight, upcoming ones would get gradually difficult -
+This problem is relatively easy, it's a teeny tiny warm-up problem to get started with, if it seems too easy for your appetite, hold tight, upcoming ones would get gradually difficult!

 &nbsp;